tehstoni/recycle/readme.md

-# Python Data Recycler Tool
+# Python Shellcode to Bin Tool

 This tool, `recycle.py`, is crafted to read the contents of an input file, cleanse it by removing specific characters, and transform the data into a sanitized hexadecimal string.
 This string is then written to an output file.
 It's particularly useful for data sanitization and preparation in contexts where hexadecimal representation is required.